This is the privacy notice of YewBiz Ltd.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Performance of Contract this means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

-- Legitimate Interest this means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the most secure experience.
+- Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.

 - Comply with a legal or regulatory obligation this means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 Our lawful ground of processing your personal data to send you marketing communications is either your consent or our legitimate interests (namely to grow our business).